Personal profile

 Biography

-Malcolm Sim is an Occupational and Environmental Physician who leads a team of about 25 research and teaching staff in the Monash Centre for Occupational and Environmental Health (MonCOEH).
-His main research interests include the risk of chronic diseases, such as cancer and respiratory diseases from chemical and other exposures in the workplace and community, surveillance of occupational diseases such as mesothelioma and silicosis, the health of military personnel and veterans, and the mental and physical health of long term injured workers.
-Malcolm is a Chief Investigator on NHMRC and ARC funded studies, including a study of cancer and mortality in coal mine workers, health effects in firefighters and the effects of heat on workers.
-He is a Chief Investigator on the Hazelwood Mine Fire Study studying health effects in the local community following the mine fire in 2014 and is the lead for the Victorian silicosis research program.
-Malcolm also led the review of the health assessment scheme for coal mine workers following the re-emergence of Black Lung among those workers in Queensland.
+Malcolm Sim is an Occupational and Environmental Physician who established and led the Monash Centre for Occupational and Environmental Health (MonCOEH) in the School of Public Health & Preventive Medicine.
+His main research interests include the risk of chronic diseases, such as cancer and respiratory diseases from chemical and other exposures in the workplace and community, surveillance of occupational diseases such as mesothelioma and silicosis and the health of military personnel and veterans.
+He has led several longitudinal cohort studies of workers in high-risk industries, such as firefighters, the aluminium industry, the petroleum industry and coal mining.
+He has been a Chief Investigator on many NHMRC, ARC and MRFF funded studies.
+He was a Chief Investigator on the 10 year Hazelwood Mine Fire Study studying health effects in the local community following the mine fire in 2014 and co-established the Victorian silicosis research program.
+Malcolm also led the review in 2016 of the health assessment scheme for coal mine workers following the re-emergence of Black Lung among those workers in Queensland.

 Expertise related to UN Sustainable Development Goals